jh-evans/readthedocs/docs/source/using.rst

 The advantages of this approach are:

 1. The failure and success paths are now explicit
-2. The different ways that ``getField`` can fail has been captured in code
+2. The different ways that ``getField`` can fail have been captured in code
 3. No ``null`` value has been returned from ``gettField``
 4. The code to handle the two path is standard and easy to follow
 5. Darien tools generate the code above so that you can focus on what you need to do